kingbasilisk13/Crowd-simulation-of-an-ant-colony/README.md

 3. **HungerMap**: this map is used to indicate where ants who need food are.
 4. **DeathMap**: this map is used to indicate where dead ants are.
 5. **ThreatMap**: this map is unused, but was supposed to be used to indicate where invaders are.
 Every frame the ants will write their influence to their respective maps.
-Every map contains 2 buffers, a front and a back buffer, where influence will be read from and written to respectivly.
-Every propogation iteration, by default this is every 5 seconds, the influence of each tile will be recalculated using the folowing calculation.
+Every map contains 2 buffers, a front and a back buffer, where influence will be read from and written to respectively.
+Every propagation iteration, by default this is every 5 seconds, the influence of each tile will be recalculated using the following calculation.
 Influence = sampledInfluence * e^(-cost * decay)
 * decay = the chosen decay value.
-* -cost = the value in the convolution filter that is applicable to the current neighboring tile.
+* -cost = the value in the convolution filter that is applicable to the current neighbouring tile.
-* sampledInfluence = the influence from the neighboring tile read from the front buffer.
+* sampledInfluence = the influence from the neighbouring tile read from the front buffer.
-* Influence = the resulting influence that that neighboring tile has on the central tile.
+* Influence = the resulting influence that that neighbouring tile has on the central tile.
 This is repeated for each tile around the central tile.
-The final result is the influence of one of the neighbors with the highest value.
+The final result is the influence of one of the neighbours with the highest value.
 This value is then linearly interpolated against the current influence of the tile using the momentum.
-The result of this is written to the backbuffer.
+The result of this is written to the back buffer.
 When all tiles have been processed the front and back buffers are swapped.

 ### Behavior Tree
 This is by far the most import and complicated part of the project.
 There are 4 main branches: